Terms of Reference

 To invest any monies belonging to or held by the University in any manner as the Council shall from time to time think fit, in any part of the world, or in the purchase of freehold or leasehold hereditaments in the United Kingdom, including rents; provided that in the case of moneys held by the University as trustees the powers conferred by this paragraph shall be exercised subject to the provisions of the governing trust instrument.

 To sell, buy, exchange, lease and accept leases of real and personal property on behalf of the University.

 To borrow money on behalf of the University, and for that purpose, if the Council thinks fit, to mortgage, or charge all or any part of the property of the University, whether real or personal, unless the conditions of any Will, Deed or Gift or other similar instrument are thereby contravened, and to give such other security whether real or personal property or otherwise as the Council may think fit.

 To provide the buildings, premises, furniture and equipment and other means required for carrying on the work of the University and maintaining its efficiency and well-being.

-To provide at its discretion for the welfare of all persons in the employment of the University or formerly in the employment of the University or of the College and the spouses, widows, widowers, and dependents of such persons including the payment of money, pensions or other payments and to subscribe to benevolent and other funds for the benefit of such person.
+To provide at its discretion for the welfare of all persons in the employment of the University or formerly in the employment of the University and of the College and the spouses, widows, widowers, and dependants of such persons including the payment of money, pensions or other payments and to subscribe to benevolent and other funds for the benefit of such person.